We are proud to have elected pupil representatives to participate in the School Council.

 Our love of God's world, serving others and conserving energy and resources are the Eco Council's core values.
 The Eco Council are elected class members from Years 2-6 who empower other pupils to improve our environment.
 The Eco Council plan school initiatives that all the community can become involved in.
 We regularly take part in "Walk to School" week, Switch off Fortnight, gardening initiatives, recycling, batteries and ink cartridges.
 This year using analysis of school performance, they will be monitoring water and energy use.
 They also have the opportunity to visit Milton Keynes Recycling Centre.
 As a result of their work the school environment has improved, we have replaced taps ensuring they cannot be left on so conserving water, replaced lighting, insulated the loft and replaced all the school windows to conserve energy.

 Play leaders are Year 5 and 6 pupils who volunteer to help make our play times and lunch times even more enjoyable.
-The play leaders are having training and are given resources (games booklet) and equipment.
+The play leaders have training and are given resources (games booklet) and equipment.
 The children who volunteer gain a great deal from their participation in this scheme eg:

 - Develop leadership skills